hrydgard/ppsspp-site/docs/settings/graphics.md

 The different levels just represents a series of checks we add to identify this situation, with varying confidence.

+For more details, see [The Bloom Problem](/docs/troubleshooting/the-bloom-problem.md).

 ## Overlay Information

-* Show FPS Counter - shows FPS at the top right corner in-game.
+### Show FPS Counter

+Shows FPS at the top right corner in-game.

+### Debug overlay

-* Show debug statistics - shows realtime information which can be useful for debugging games.
+Lets you choose one of a variety of overlays that shows various shows realtime information which can be useful for debugging games.
 It is primarily a developer option.

-## Controls

-### Enable standard shortcut keys

-If this is checked, keys like the Windows key, alt key etc can be used as normal.
-If you instead want to map those, uncheck this option.

-### Control Mapping

-Rebind PSP controls to keyboard, game pad and virtual buttons.

-### Haptic Feedback

-If this is enabled, the device will vibrate every time a button is pressed.
-Useful of mobile devices for tactile feedback.

-### On-screen touch controls

-This option can be enabled to use on-screen controls.
-This is useful on devices such as phones and tablets with no hardware buttons.

-### Button Opacity

-Used to change the opacity of buttons.
-An opacity of 0 is completely transparent.
-Opacity of 100 is fully opaque

-### Auto-hide buttons after seconds

-After this number of seconds of inactivity, touch-screen buttons are hidden.
-This is nice when playing on the gamepad or watching long cutscenes.

-### Edit touch control layout

-Used to move on-screen buttons to custom positions.

-Hold down a button and drag the button to the desired location.
-Then click on Back to save changes.

-To Reset changes, press the *Reset* button.